linuxkit/linuxkit/README.md

 To customise, copy or modify the [`linuxkit.yml`](linuxkit.yml) to your own `file.yml` or use one of the [examples](examples/) and then run `moby build file.yml` to generate its specified output.
 You can run the output with `linuxkit run file`.

 The yaml file specifies a kernel and base init system, a set of containers that are built into the generated image and started at boot time.
-It also specifies what formats to output, such as bootable ISOs and images for various platforms.
+You can specify the type of artifact to build with the `moby` tool eg `moby build -output vhd linuxkit.yml`.

 ### Yaml Specification